-Heritage Quay is a unique cruise port in St. John’s, Antigua, adorned with lovely colonial buildings, cobblestone walks, and the friendliest of island people.
+Heritage Quay is a unique cruise port in St. John’s, Antigua adorned with lovely colonial buildings, cobblestone walks, and the friendliest of island people.
 Antigua is often referred to as the “gateway to the Caribbean”.
 It is found in the West Indies in the Caribbean Sea.

 Redcliffe Quay is the historic shopping area in Antigua, full of vibrant colored establishments selling clothing, art, handicrafts, and souvenirs.
 The Cathedral of St. John the Divine is a great place to tour and offers a panoramic view of the island.

-A fun fact is that England’s historic hero, Admiral Horatio Nelson, lived in Antigua for many years.
-Nelson’s Dockyard, rimmed with alluring yachts, is a restored colonial naval station named for him and is a popular historic place to visit.
+A fun fact is that England’s historical hero, Admiral Horatio Nelson, lived in Antigua for many years.
+Nelson’s Dockyard, rimmed with alluring yachts, is a restored colonial naval station named for him and is a popular place to visit.

-Tip: Bring home some tasty guava jelly.
+- Tip: Bring home some tasty guava jelly.

 St. John’s Antigua Photo Gallery: